Battle of Muottental: Summation

-Thus ended this renowned battle, which constitutes one of the most brilliant feats of Russian arms.
-Rosenberg's corps served a great service on the 1st of October and not only fulfilled its difficult task with complete success, but did more than Suvorov himself had expected.
-The whole course of this bloody battle was as if it took place in the presence and under the direction of Suvorov; the troops fought with a fervour difficult to describe.
-LTG Rehbinder and MG Miloradovich were the acting heroes of the day; unnoticed, as if disappearing in the presence of other Suvorov's associates, Rosenberg proved his right to a place in their brilliant pleiad.
-Rosenberg did not enjoy the same affection of the troops as the others, he was a general of a special category and school, and was disliked by Suvorov; but not all the bad things attributed to him were just.
+Thus battle ended, which constitutes a tactical victory for Russian army.
+Rosenberg's corps fulfilled its objective on the 1st of October and not only fulfilled its difficult task successfully, but did more than Suvorov himself had expected.
+The whole course of this battle involving heavy casualties was as if it took place in the presence and under the direction of Suvorov; the troops fought with an intense fighting.
+LTG Rehbinder and MG Miloradovich were the acting heroes of the day; unnoticed, as if disappearing in the presence of other Suvorov's associates, Rosenberg proved his right to a place in their fellow commanders.
+Rosenberg did not enjoy the same affection of the troops as the others, he was a general of a special category and school, and was disliked by Suvorov; but historical records suggest some criticisms against him are unverified.
 Rosenberg behaved impeccably: took an excellent disposition, travelled along the troop front, encouraged his soldiers, ordered not to waste time on an empty firefight, and fight in Suvorov's way, using the bayonet.
-There is a credible notice, claiming that 1 October reconciled Suvorov with Rosenberg and corrected their mutual relations.
+There is a contemporary record, claiming that 1 October reconciled Suvorov with Rosenberg and corrected their mutual relations.

 The French suffered huge losses here, the exact total of which is difficult to determine because of the variability of information, but it must be sought between the limits of 3–4,000 men.
 More than 1,000 prisoners alone were taken, including a general and 15 officers.
 The loss of the Russians is nowhere shown; from the course of the affair it is evident that it must be incomparably lower than that of the French.
 The villagers and Cossacks all night and next morning picked up the wounded, carried them to a large stone house at Mutten, and dug graves for the dead.
 The cannons taken from the French were riveted and buried in the ground.
 The Frenchmen who had been killed had not a few things to eat: vodka and wine in small flat jars, cheese, bread, breadcrumbs, etc.; few of them had no money or valuables; all this, of course, had been robbed by the Russians.
 Besides, not far from Schwyz, in the woods, the Cossacks found several sacks of rice, cheese, sausages, and other supplies, — probably the sutlers' supplies, abandoned in the hasty flight.
 The vanguard, having thus obtained the booty, obtained a hot meal the same evening by cooking a stew of various foods in water-bearing canteens.

 Rosenberg set out in the morning, and although the French chased him across the Muottental to Mount Bragell, they could not catch up even with the rearguard.
 Beaten Masséna left a few battalions in the Muottental, and the rest of his troops took a circuitous route through Einsiedeln to join Gabriel Molitor.
-Subsequently, in 1807, talking to a Russian general, Masséna remembered Suvorov, praised his military abilities and said that he would never forgive him for crossing won by him in Switzerland.
+Subsequently, in 1807, talking to a Russian general, Masséna remembered Suvorov, praised his military abilities and said that he would never forgive him for the crossing won by him in Switzerland.